 The use of ripening agent for banana by marketers is inevitable, thus it is important that a most suitable ripening agent be found which does not alter the nutritional content of banana and also does not causes toxicity.

-Materials/Methods.
+Materials/Methods

-Freshly harvested Unripe but matured banana fruits and the African bush mango fruit (Irvingia gabonesis) were purchased from Ibagwa market in Nsukka, Enugu state, Southeastern Nigeria.
+Freshly harvested Unripe but matured banana fruits and African bush mango fruit (Irvingia gabonesis) were purchased from Ibagwa market in Nsukka, Enugu state, Southeastern Nigeria.
 While Calcium Carbide was bought from a weldering workshop.

+Ripening of banana fruits

-The banana fruits were carefully separated from the bunch, washed with clean water to remove dirt, and subjected to different ripening methods.
-They were cut and separated into 4 groups (A, B, C,D) made up of eight (8) banana fingers of approximately the same size.
+The banana fruits were manually separated from the bunch with a clean knife.
+They were washed with clean water to remove dirt, and subjected to different ripening methods.
+They were cut and separated into 4 groups (A, B, C, and D) made up of eight (8) banana fingers of approximately the same size.
 The banana samples were kept in clean polyethylene bags and treated with different ripening agents to induce the ripening process.
 Group A was allowed to ripen naturally, group B was ripened using African bush mango and groups C and D were ripened using 5g and 15g of calcium carbide respectively.
 Changes in skin color and texture of the fruit was considered as the stage for ripening of the fruit.

-The quantitative phytochemical analyses of musa acuminata was determined according to standard methods of A.O.A.C.
-(2019)
+The quantitative phytochemical analyses of musa acuminata was determined according to standard methods of AOAC (2019)

 Proximate Analysis